TheSaaSZoo/PermissionPanther/README.md

 - Was the most simple part of any codebase, and as easy to use as any other package
 - Scale with the apps it protects

+## Features

+- **Inheritance** - “Who ever has the `editor` permission of this folder, also has the `editor` permission for all files inside that folder”, or "Who ever is an `editor` can `read`, `write`, etc."
+- **Fine-grained scoping and future-proofing** - Since an `object` can be anything, we can reduce permissions down to what ever access level we want, or anything we want, without changing the way our code works.
+- **Always check for the same permission** - If you are checking if someone can view something, always check for the `view` permission.
+No more checking lots of potential roles and conditions that could change over time.
+- **Everything RBAC can do, and more** - With Permission Groups, you can define roles that inherit a set of permissions.
+Now you have all the features of RBAC, with so much more, without having to check multiple roles for a certain action.

 ## Environment Variables

 ### `CACHE_TTL`